symfony/symfony-docs/reference/events.rst

         $response = new Response(
             'Error',
-            404 // this status code will be ignored, array(
+            404, // this status code will be ignored array(
                 'X-Status-Code' => 200 // this status code will actually be sent to the client )